 Due to a technical failure with the HPLC equipment, the parent fraction curve from the last three scans could not be estimated.
 Instead, we created a population-based parent fraction curve from the first four scans and used it for the last three scans (Table 1, Supplementary Figure 6).
 This was created by averaging the available parent fraction curves at their respective time-point.
 The population-based curve was validated by plotting Logan VT values from the individual parent fraction curve against VT values from the population-based parent fraction curve in the first four animals.
 We found a highly significant correlation between these two VT values (Pearson r = 0.99, p < 0.0001) (Supplementary Figure 6).

 For reference tissue modeling using the SRTM2, the k'2 was first estimated by fitting the time-activity curves from all animals to their occipital cortex using SRTM (Lammertsma and Hume, 1996).
-The k'2 parameter was extracted from all the high binding regions (AD-homogenate and ⍺-synuclein-preformed-fibril and injected regions) and averaged, providing a k'2 of 0.03.
+The k'2 parameter was extracted from all the high binding regions (only AD-homogenate and ⍺-synuclein-preformed-fibrilinjected regions) and averaged, providing a k'2 of 0.03.
 After fixing k'2 to 0.03, we fit the time-activity curves from all the animals to their occipital cortex using the SRTM2 to extract the non-displaceable binding potential (BPND) values.